lluisalemanypuig/physics-simulator/README.md

 Building the library can be done using standard tools, like the Makefile system.
 However, a .pro file is provided.
 In order to generate the Makefile the _qmake_ tool is required (developed and tested under version 3.0).
+Also, a compiler that supports C++11 is needed.

 This library also has dependencies on other libraries:
 - [glm](https://glm.g-truc.net/0.9.9/index.html) (developed and tested under